Chart Color Schemes

 Chifley displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Chifley's dwelling structure, as per the latest Census, consisted of 58.6% houses and 41.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Chifley's dwelling structure, as per the latest Census, consisted of 58.6% houses and 41.4% other dwellings.
 In comparison, Sydney metro had 26.9% houses and 73.1% other dwellings.
 Home ownership in Chifley stood at 34.3%, with mortgaged dwellings at 34.7% and rented ones at 31.0%.
 The median monthly mortgage repayment was $3,210, higher than Sydney metro's average of $3,033.
-The median weekly rent in Chifley was $400, compared to Sydney metro's $550.
-Nationally, Chifley's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Median weekly rent in Chifley was $400, compared to Sydney metro's $550.
+Nationally, Chifley's mortgage repayments were significantly higher at $3,210 versus the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing